beccaking/beccaking.github.io/dictionary-app/README.md

 ## Sources:
 * The Merriam-Webster Collegiate Dictionary API
-* The Oxford 5000 list of words for advanced English language learneres
+* The Oxford 5000 list of words for advanced English language learners